0xVolt/create-deep-learning-environments/README.md

 # Getting started with Jupyter Lab for Deep Learning

 ## Steps
-These are the steps to initialise a virtual environment for every deep learning project.
+These are the steps to initialise a virtual environment for any deep learning project in Jupyter Lab.
 They're as follows:
 1. Set the `conda` environment to `base` so you can launch Jupyter Lab

 2. `cd` into the directory you're working in